Kids Ice and Snow Activities

 Next, fill the remainder of the can with salt and mix with the ice.
 Keep mixing for a few minutes or until well mixed.
 Frost will start to appear on the outside of the can.

 Dry ice is actually frozen carbon dioxide.
-It has properties different than that of normal ice.
+It has properties different than that of normal ice, and can be used for many experiments.

 Let children compare the difference by observing what happens when each is placed in a cup of water.
 Take two cups of water.
 Add a piece of normal ice to one of the cups and a piece of dry ice to the other.